PeterSvk1/P4djangoSWfinalBlog/Testing.md

 # Testing

 - Here I tested functionality of my website.
-Beaware it mght be little bit chaotic.
+Beaware it might be little bit chaotic.

 ### Navigation bar

 - As a non-logged in user

 | -- |Element| Action | wanted result | Score |
 |  -- |   ---      | ---       |  ----   | ---- |